umitproject/network-admin/docs/source/installation.rst

 Install NA for development
 """"""""""""""""""""""""""

-If you want to support development of the Network Administrator, you should start here.
-Otherwise you can move to the next section.
+If you want to support development of the Network Administrator, this is the place where you should start.

 First, you have to clone NA's Git repository::